Realiserad/fish-ai/README.md

 ### Transform comments into commands and vice versa

 Type a comment (anything starting with `#`), and press **Ctrl + P** to turn it into shell command!
-Note that if your comment is very brief or vague, the LLM may decide to improve the comment instead of providing a shell command.
+Note that if your comment is very brief or vague, the language model may decide to improve the comment instead of providing a shell command.
 You then need to press **Ctrl + P** again.

 You can also run it in reverse.
 Type a command and press **Ctrl + P** to turn it